allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

     * Defer to the Professor or Technical Leaders when unsure about tasks or implementation.
     * Use efficient communication within and outside of teams.
     * Communicate with the appropriate team member about any changes that is needed to be done to any project.
-    * Use efficient communication within and outside of teams
-    * Stay respectful and openminded when discussing decisions and ideas.
+    * Stay respectful and open-minded when discussing decisions and ideas.
-    * Communicate with the appropriate team member about any changes that is needed to be done to any project.

 * Unacceptable Conduct (U):
   * Members shall not